Ellington on CD The Dooji Collection

-On August 14th, the suit said, Kemp wrote Branton and Henderson that the matter of racial discrimination "had been referred to the Board of Directors * * * at their official meeting on August 7, 1961," but stated that the said Board had not reached a decision and had taken the matter under advisement and promised to notify plaintiffs' attorney immediately when a decision had been reached.
+On August 14th, and suit said, Kemp wrote Branton and Henderson that the matter of racial discrimination "had been referred to the Board of Directors * * * at their official meeting on August 7, 1961, but stated that the said Board had not reached a decision and had taken the matter under advisement and promised to notify plaintiffs' attorney immediately want a decision has been reached.

 Ozell Sutton, one of the plaintiffs and assistant director of the Arkansas Council on Human Relations, said that Negro leaders formed committees which called on various members of the city's Manager Board last July and August to present their case.

 "A lot of effort on the part of the Negro community has gone into trying to resolve this thing without litigation," Sutton said.